bmlanguage/bml/documentation.md

         * Example:  `#cpuTarget armCortexM4`
     *   `#raw binaryEncodingList ;`: Embeds raw byte sequences using hex (`0x10`), binary (`0b00010000`), decimal (`16`), or octal literals (`0o20`).
 This is mostly used to embed boot code or binary firmware into a specific location.
 String literals can also be used.
 String literals are encoded using UTF-8.
         * Example: `#raw 0x10 0b00010000 16 0o20 "abc";`
+   *   `#template(sectionName) { ... }` :  This directive allows for injection of a code template into a specific section.
+The `sectionName` is defined in a CAM.

 *   **Operation Directives:**
     *   `print(StringLiteral format, ...);` : This function prints a formatted message.
-The format string uses standard format specifiers such as %d, %x, %s, or using string interpolation using `f""`: `print(f"The value is {x}");` or using stringinterpolation with formatting specifiers using `{variable:specifier}`: `print("Value = {x:x}");`.
+The format string uses standard format specifiers such as %d, %x, %s, or using string interpolation using `f""`: `print(f"The value is {x}");` or using string interpolation with formatting specifiers using `{variable:specifier}`: `print("Value = {x:x}");`.
 This function is intended to provide basic debug or console output, and its implementation depends on the target platform.
 Parentheses can be omitted if only one parameter is passed.
 Example: `print "Hello world";`.
     *   `memoryStore(BootDataSize , BootAddress , BootOperand);`: Stores a value into memory, at a given address and data size.
 This function may or may not perform a memory barrier depending on the target platform.
     *   `memoryLoad(BootDataSize , BootAddress , BootOperand);`: Loads a value from memory at a given address and data size.
     *   `intrinsic operationName [argumentList] ;`: Provides a way to access hardware functionality through specific operations that are provided by CAMs.
 Parentheses can be omitted if only one argument is passed.
+    *   `hardware_clz(uint32 value) -> uint32;` : Counts the number of leading zeros in the specified value using a hardware-accelerated instruction if available.
+    *   `hardware_ctz(uint32 value) -> uint32;` : Counts the number of trailing zeros in the specified value using a hardware-accelerated instruction if available.
+    *  `hardware_barrier();` : Generates a hardware specific memory barrier.
     *  **Boot Code Specific:**
         *   `archCodeBlock [ @boot ] identifier @arc architectureName { ... }`: Architecture-specific raw code block for low-level initialization, bootloaders, and other specialized code.
 The `@boot` attribute specifies that this is the entry point for the boot code.
 Allows the developer to write low-level code using `goto`, `memoryStore`, `memoryLoad`, `raw`, `register`,  and memory access, that can be target-specific.
 The `identifier` is the name of the code block, that can be referenced using `goto` inside the architecture block.
 The `@arc architectureName` specifies the target architecture.
              *   Example: